MilesCranmer/BorrowChecker.jl/README.md

 - `@own const x = value`: Create a new owned immutable value
 - `@own x = value`: Create a new owned mutable value
+- `@move const new = old`: Transfer ownership from one variable to another, creating an immutable destination
-- `@move new = old`: Transfer ownership from one variable to another, invalidating the old variable
+- `@move new = old`: Transfer ownership from one variable to another, creating a mutable destination
 - `@take var`: Unwrap an owned value to pass ownership to an external function

 ### References and Lifetimes